turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 }
 ```

-Navigate to Compile Tab and compile the `Database.sol` contract.
+Navigate to the Solidity compiler Tab on the left side navigation bar and click the blue button to compile the `Database.sol` contract.
 Note down the `ABI` as it will be required in the next section.

 Navigate to Deploy Tab and open the “ENVIRONMENT” drop-down.
 Select "Injected Web3" (make sure Metamask is loaded) and click "Deploy" button.